April in the Garden

 Monitor your plants for insects

 Aphids, thrips, whiteflies, stink bugs, and their ilk are best controlled early on, when they’re nymphs or larvae, using the least toxic solution.
-Correct identification of the bug is the first step, check out our Pest Control Guide.
+Correct identification of the bug is the first step, when in doubt, bring in the bug or a photo to our Info Desk!

 Watch out for final cold snaps